oracle/tribuo/docs/Internals.md

 `DataProvenance` and the `Model`'s `ModelProvenance` are queried, and the evaluation statistics, provenances and predictions are passed to the appropriate `Evaluation`'s constructor for storage.

+## Protobuf Serialization

+Tribuo's protobuf serialization is based around redirection and the `Any` packed protobuf to simulate polymorphic behaviour.
+Each type is packaged into a top level protobuf representing the interface it implements which has an integer version field incrementing from 0, the class name of the class which can deserialize this object, and a packed `Any` message which contains class specific serialization information.
+This protobuf is unpacked using the deserialization mechanism in `org.tribuo.protos.ProtoUtil` and then the method `deserializeFromProto(int version, String className, Any message)` is called on the `className` specified in the proto.
+The class name is passed through to allow redirection for Tribuo internal classes which may want to deserialize as a different type as we evolve the library.
+That method then typically checks that the version is supported by the current class, to prevent inaccurate deserialization of protobufs written by newer versions of Tribuo when loaded into older versions, and then the `Any` message is unpacked into a class specific protobuf, any necessary validation is performed, the deserialized object is constructed and then returned.

+There are two helper classes, `ModelDataCarrier` and `DatasetDataCarrier` which allow easy serialization/deserialization of shared fields in `Model` and `Dataset` respectively (and the sequence variants thereof).
+These are considered an implementation detail as they may change to incorporate new fields, and may be converted into records when Tribuo moves to a newer version of Java.